lalaithion/MonadPaper/monads.md

     pass
 ```

 This is how you create a custom exception in python.
 I could have used a built in error if I wanted, but I wanted it to be clear that this was part of the Option Monad that was causing the exception and not something else.
-You probably should object at this point, and yell at me, saying something like, "isn't the whole point of the Option monad to get rid of exceptions?"
+You probably should object at this point, and yell at me, saying something like, "isn't the whole point of the Option Monad to get rid of exceptions?"
 Well, if you use the Option Monad correctly, you'll never run into this exception.

 ```python
 class Option: